Skip to Content

 Metro will open four new miles of D Line subway on Friday May 8!

-Metro is extending the D Line nine miles from its current Wilshire/Western terminus (in Koreatown) to the VA Hospital in Westwood.
-The project is broken into three sections, all under construction today and expected to be open in time for the 2028 Olympics/Paralympics.
+Metro is currently extending the D Line nine miles from its current Wilshire/Western terminus (Ktown) to the VA Hospital in Westwood.
+The project is split up into three sections, all under construction today and expected to be open in time for the 2028 Olympics/Paralympics.

 Metro is extending the D (former Purple) Line westward nine miles.
 The first four miles will open on May 8.

-For newcomers, or for folks who lived through it, below is timeline of Metro D Line Extension Section 1 highlights:
+For newcomers, or for folks who lived through it, below is a timeline of some Metro D Line Extension Section 1 highlights:

 November 2014 - Metro broke ground on section 1 of the "Westside Purple Line" at a ceremony at the L.A.
 County Art Museum.
 At that time, section 1 was expected to cost $2.8 billion and to be completed in 2023.